Softbank and T-Mobile reportedly trying again for merger

 But Softbank and and Deutsche Telekom haven't had discussions yet because the companies aren't legally allowed to talk to each other during an auction of airwaves going on right now, in which the FCC has set aside a swath of spectrum for bidding specifically for smaller players.
 Once the auction ends in April, the two sides are expected to begin negotiations, according to the report.

-One of the reasons the tie-up would be notable because neither Sprint nor T-Mobile have been able to crack the top two of the market, led by Verizon and AT&T.
+The tie-up would be notable because neither Sprint nor T-Mobile has been able to crack the top two spots in the market, held now by Verizon and AT&T.

 Softbank, Sprint and Deutsche Telekom did not immediately respond to requests for comment.
 T-Mobile declined to comment, citing those quiet period rules.

 This is the second time Softbank has tried to acquire T-Mobile.
 The company made the effort in 2014, but ditched it after opposition from US antitrust regulators.
-This time around, the deal would still attract antitrust scrutiny, though, according to the Reuters report.
-But one reason for the renewed interest could be the new Trump administration, and its so-far populist comments around antitrust, legal experts interviewed by Reuters in another report.
+The deal would still attract antitrust scrutiny, according to the Reuters report.
+But one reason for the renewed interest could be the new Trump administration and its so-far populist comments around antitrust, according to legal experts interviewed by Reuters in another report.